This is a hypothetical example and not actual clients and their outcomes

 You need to check with your state to figure out if you need to file there.

-The Konnerys should think about paying off their home equity loan, possibly using the municipal bonds’ income.
+The Konnerys should consider paying off their home equity loan, possibly using the municipal bonds’ income.
 The interest rate on the loan is higher than the bond yield.
 They are likely using the higher standard deduction and do not write off the home equity interest.

 There is no need to worry about federal estate taxes as their assets are well below the amount needed to trigger that tax.
 (Your state may have a lower triggering rate)To avoid probate, they should also consider putting the house and bonds into a revocable trust.
 To avoid probate, they should also consider putting the house and bonds into a revocable trust.
 There is no need to worry about federal estate taxes as their assets are well below the amount needed to trigger that tax.
 (Your state may have a lower triggering rate)

-This presentation is a hypothetical view of financial planning items a client might see in the course of an advisory review.
+This presentation is a hypothetical view of financial planning items a client might see in an advisory review.
 This is for informational purposes only and should not be construed as an investment recommendation or solicitation.
-Please consult a financial professional to discuss your individual situation prior to making any investment decision.
+Please consult a financial professional to discuss your individual situation before making any investment decision.
 Cambridge does not offer tax or legal advice.